baskuit/pinyon/src/readme.md

 ### `TreeBandit : public AbstractAlgorithm<Model>`

 The class encapsulates the iterative selection, expansion and back-propagation process that is common to vanilla MTCS, Exp3p, and MatrixUCB.
 It introduces a helper struct called `Outcome` which stores the outcome of the bandit selection process at each node that is visited in the playout.
 This information consists of: the actions selected, the sampled probability of selecting those actions, and the reward received (the reward being the model's value estimate for the leaf node at the end of the playout.)
-The user interfaces with this class with its methods `run`, which asks for a specific number  of playouts to perform, `run_for_duration` which performs playouts until the time is up, and `get_strategies`, which gives the 'final answer' for the root node using the accumulated stats in the search tree.
+The user interfaces with this class with its methods `run`, which asks for a specific number  of iterations to perform, `run_for_duration` which performs iterations until the time is up, and `get_strategies`, which gives the 'final answer' for the root node using the accumulated stats in the search tree.

 This class is actually incomplete, and has three derivations.